Rachel0619/VanTrails/evaluation/README.md

 ![promptfoo eval result](../images/evaluation_result_query_parser.jpg)

 ### Retrieval

 In this file ([`test_retrieval.py`](retrieval/test_retrieval.py)), I tested the functionality of `build_qdrant_filter` method in [`vector_search`](../src/rag/vector_search.py).
 It's important to ensure we are using a Qdrant metadata filter that is consistent with user query.

 ### Generation

+In this part, I used LLM-as-a-Judge to evaluate the quality of final response when given a user query.